peter085/peter085/README.md

 - 👋 Hi, I’m @peter
-- 👀 I’m interested in building web-sites
+- 👀 I’m interested in building websites
-- 🌱 I’m currently learning Full stack devolopment
+- 🌱 I’m currently exploring frontend technologies
 - 💞️ I’m looking to collaborate on any project

 <!---